Calum Green

 Calum Daniel Green (born 15 July 1990) is an English rugby union player.
-He plays lock for Leicester Tigers in Premiership Rugby.
-He has previously played for Leicester Tigers between 2007 and 2012, as well as for Nottingham and Yorkshire Carnegie in the RFU Championship and featured in over 100 games for Newcastle Falcons between 2014 and 2019.
+He plays lock.
+He has previously played for Leicester Tigers in two spells between 2007–2012 and 2019–2023, as well as for Nottingham and Yorkshire Carnegie in the RFU Championship and featured in over 100 games for Newcastle Falcons between 2014 and 2019.

 Green was a Premiership Rugby champion in 2022.

 Club career

 Green was dual-registered for Nottingham and Leicester Tigers, which enabled him to get game time in the Championship.
 He made five appearances for the Tigers first team in 2009–10, notably against London Irish.